SuperOfficeDocs/superoffice-docs/docs/en/service/attachments/update-location.md

 so.envir: onsite
 ---

-# Update location when moving Service
+# Update location when moving Requests

-If moving Service and the attachment location has changed, you need to update the last row in `attachment_location` to point to the new path, for example:
+If moving Requests and the attachment location has changed, you need to update the last row in `attachment_location` to point to the new path, for example:

 ```SQL
 USE [SuperOffice]